 Before the ground shakes, minimize hazards, organize supplies and develop a plan.

 Contrary to popular belief, earthquakes aren't limited to the West Coast.
 According to the Federal Emergency Management Agency (FEMA), all 50 states have some risk for earthquakes.

 Earthquakes can happen any time of year and there's no way to predict when or where one will strike or how severe it will be.
 During an earthquake, everything is subject to damage or destruction including homes, office buildings, roads, bridges and infrastructure.

 Here are some steps you can take to help protect yourself and your family during an earthquake.

 Before an earthquake

-- Know how to shut off electricity, gas and water to your home.
+- Know how to turn off your gas and water mains.

 During an earthquake

-If outdoors, move into the open, away from buildings, trees and utility lines.
+- If you’re outdoors, stay away from buildings, trees and power lines.

 Additional earthquake survival resources